 The average price of a timeshare can vary greatly depending on the location, size, and amenities of the timeshare.
 Generally, prices can range from a few thousand dollars to several hundred thousand dollars.

-A timeshare typically costs $24,140 for each period.
-The cost of annual upkeep is around $1,000.
-However, it might differ depending on the size of the property.
+As of 2022, timeshares costs an average of $24,140 per interval.
+In addition to that, the cost of annual maintenance and upkeep is around $1,000.
+However, it might differ depending on the size of the vacation properties.

 Examine your finances to determine how you will pay for the timeshare if you decide to go through with the investment.
 Using savings instead of loans may be preferable.
 While timeshare property developers could offer financing, it's often at a much higher interest rate than a bank and for a limited duration.
 Most banks will only lend money for a timeshare since the properties tend to lose value.
 A short-term personal loan is another option for funding but be prepared for hefty interest rates.